Community of Special Interest (COSI) event at ISMB 2020

 Participants are encouraged to submit short abstracts describing their recently published work related to biological data visualization or extended abstracts discussing unpublished work.
 Submissions will be reviewed by the chairs and by external reviewers.
 If accepted, participants are required to present their work in a talk at the symposium.
 Authors of rejected talks will be invited to submit a poster.

-Published work: Authors are required to submit a short abstract (250 words) by early April, 2020.
+Published work: Authors are required to submit a short abstract (250 words) by April 30, 2020.
 Abstracts should include a concise description of the work and may include descriptive figures.
 The previously published paper must be submitted along with the abstract, unless the paper is open access.

-Unpublished work: Authors are required to submit an extended abstract (1500 words) by early April, 2020.
+Unpublished work: Authors are required to submit an extended abstract (1500 words) by April 30, 2020.
 The text should include a concise description of the work and have descriptive figures.

 We invite participants to submit work in progress and preliminary results, previously published work from other venues, or visualization challenges to be presented as a poster and/or interactive demo.
 A selection of these will be invited to give a short talk during the conference.